| Citizen Mauge' was on the brink of death all day and ended his life at about

 wished to attend the interment of our unfortunate companion to leave from the

+ship when our boat set off.
 At nine o'clock I departed for the burial of a man whose death and dying words

 filled me with sorrow.
 A few moments before the end. he said to me: 'I am dying